sid-sr/CS6476_Website/index.md

 #### Our project in context

-The works in this space are mainly divided into data-centric approaches [2] and model-centric approaches [1] [3].
-Our project separately tests modifies and tests both these approaches.
-We believe grammatical and semantic validity of hard-negative generation is important (missing in [2]), and orthogonally, we could relax of the requirement of difficult-to-generate hard-negatives in the first place, by reformulating the objective for image retrieval.
+The works in this space are mainly divided into _data-centric_ approaches [2] and _model-centric_ approaches [1] [3].
+Our project modifies key aspects of both these approaches and tests them separately.
+Specifically, we believe grammatical and semantic validity of hard-negative generation is important (missing in [2]), and orthogonally, we aim to relax of the requirement of difficult-to-generate hard-negatives in the first place, by reformulating the training objective for image retrieval.

 ### Methods / Approach:

 We propose two orthogonal methods to help improve compositionality performance.

-#### Method 1 Overview:
+#### Method 1 Overview

 Following [1], we hypothesize that unconditional (no text) error prediction for a given image marginalizes the probability over the text dimension.
 They leverage this finding, to normalize the error predicted conditionally by this unconditional value and use the residue for the image retrieval task.
 In addition, they use hard negatives to contrastively finetune the diffusion backbone using the loss in equation (1).